 - Model impacts of upcoming developments, not just in terms of tax paid and where, but needs and costs of compliance.
 As part of this assessment, it’s important to understand and plan for multiple eventualities.

 - Review organisational structure and supply chains to take account of digital tax and wider developments such as tariffs.

 - Reduce the growing risks of dispute by being data-ready (ie evidence-based justification rather than scrambling to respond to an investigation), beefing up documentation in areas such as transfer pricing and reducing uncertainty through steps such as advanced pricing agreements (APAs).
 While unilateral APAs have been less popular than bilateral or multilateral counterparts due to state aid issues or the BEPS outcome, they may come back into focus as a result of the unilateral developments in digital tax.

-If you would like to discuss any of the areas raised in this arcticle, please contact our Transfer Pricing Expert Martin Schmidt.
+If you would like to discuss any of the areas raised in this arcticle, please contact our Transfer Pricing Expert Werner Leiter.